manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		![Select folder](./images/clone-07-select-folder.png " ")

-		The add local repository window displays the folder you selected.
+		The Add local repository window displays the folder you selected.

 	1. Click on **Add repository** to add the clone repository to GitHub Desktop.